The 20 Best Non-Small Cell Lung Cancer (NSCLC) Doctors Near Me in Cary, NC

 Offers Telehealth

 I graduated from the US Naval Academy in 1983 and served as a nuclear-trained officer on board two submarines before shifting to the Navy Medical Corps.
 Following medical school, I completed Diving Medical Officer training and served as head of diving research at the Naval Medical Research Center.
 After completing specialty training, I completed my 30+ year Navy career as Head, Radiation Oncology at Naval Medical Portsmouth Virginia.
 After returning to Duke, I served two years as Medical Director, Danville Center for Radiation Oncology, where I helped introduce technological advances into the clinical setting designed to improve treatment precision while minimizing treatment-related side effects.
 I joined Duke’s Wake County Radiation Oncology team in June 2017, and see patients in Raleigh and Cary.
 My clinical focus is on multi-disciplinary treatment of gynecologic, genitourinary, and lower gastrointestinal malignancies, with a focus on quality-of-life through minimizing treatment-related side effects.
 Dr. Nelson is rated as an Experienced provider by MediFind in the treatment of Non-Small Cell Lung Cancer (NSCLC).
-His top areas of expertise are Prostate Cancer, Familial Prostate Cancer, Muscle Invasive Bladder Cancer, and Non-Muscle Invasive Bladder Cancer.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Prostate Cancer, Familial Prostate Cancer, Non-Muscle Invasive Bladder Cancer, and Muscle Invasive Bladder Cancer.
+Dr. Nelson is board certified in American Board Of Radiology, Radiation Oncology.

 Raleigh, NC